 I packed up and left Chrissie, who had refused (from inside her tent) to make a call out or come with me, but by the time I reached the road in the dark, I was feeling too sick to walk.
 I finally decided to call the hotel we had passed earlier in the day.
 The owner heroically came out in his car to pluck me up from the side of the road in the dark and take me back to the hotel where I was given tea and a much needed room for the night.
 The people at the hotel were critical of Chrissie’s decision not to come with me.

 I mentioned some of this in an online review of the hotel made at the time in early 2014, and I have not seen either of the people involved since that time.
 A month or so later I discovered that I had been blocked by the couple on Twitter, so I emailed Chrissie again to apologise and reiterate that I had had too much sun.

-I may be useless at some things, but I can recognise the symptoms of heat exhaustion and dehydration, having suffered from both before.
+I can recognise the symptoms of heat exhaustion and dehydration, having suffered from both before.
 Chrissie’s decision left me quite hurt but, because she had offered to take me out, I spared her blushes by not discussing what had happened on social media for over two years.
 Sadly I now realise that saying nothing has given this couple the opportunity to claim that they know me far better than they do and to spread malicious untruths about me within the outdoor community while I was doing my M.A.

-I don’t tend to gossip and I didn’t know how to respond to any of this unpleasantness after my course.
+I didn’t know how to respond to any of this unpleasantness after my course.
 I have been advised to point out that I began writing this blog, which is dedicated to my mum, for pleasure, and at the time of writing this is still being marred by the online hate campaign which began after this trip.
 So reader beware of apparently kind offers from strangers on Twitter which can turn toxic.